objektwerks/recipes/README.md

 1. Add olive oil to bottom of coverable container.
 2. Place dough ball in coverable container - then cover.
-3. Ferment for 2 - 4 hours at room temperature.
+3. Ferment dough ball for 2 - 4 hours at room temperature.

 **Shaping**